trevorkafka/notes/content/index.md

 ---
 title: Welcome to Trevor's Notes
 ---
+# What is *Trevor's Notes*?

 This is a portion of my website where I will post detailed information about topics that I teach during tutoring sessions to help current, future, and past students.

 Over time, this will turn into a large collection of useful help pages.
+Click a link in the explorer to the left to begin.

 > [!note] Looking for notes and class materials from our tutoring sessions?
 > Info will be posted here soon about how to find the link to your Google Drive folder with our class notes.

-Here is a link to a [[test file]].
+>[!important] Feedback
+>Notice any problems, have suggestions for improvement, or want to suggest a new article for me to write?
+Send me an email at any time at tutor@trevorkafka.com.